pzemtsov/pzemtsov.github.io/_posts/2014-05-02-demultiplexing-of-e1-converting-to-C.md

 (all unrolled versions were generated).
 There are lots of external tools that perform some form of meta-programming (pre-processors, language converters, etc.), but the most convenient is when meta-programming is supported by the language itself.
 This means that some part of a program can be executed at compile-time, producing real program, which is then compiled into the executable code.
-As you could see in the previous section, it is very useful feature for high-performance programming, which involves lots of inlining and unrolling.
+As you could see in the previous section, it is a very useful feature for high-performance programming, which involves lots of inlining and unrolling.
 Unfortunately, such a feature is a rare commodity in modern programming languages. **Java** does not have it (generics do not count and dynamic code generation is quite troublesome and heavy-weight), neither does **Go** or **Python**. **C** has a rudimentary version of it in the form of macro expansion.
 In addition, **C++** employs templates, which are very powerful but not easy to use and a bit ugly.
-They are not actually designed for full-scale meta-programming, but rather for generic type-independent programming, that's why the primary working mechanism there is pattern matching, which for me isn't the programming tool of choice.
+They are not actually designed for full-scale meta-programming, but rather for generic type-independent programming, that's why the primary working mechanism there is pattern matching, which for me isn't always the programming tool of choice.
 It is not impossible to implement the above examples using templates but the code won't look nice and it is yet to be seen how fast it would run.

 In the old days meta-programming was more common.
 It was widely available in macro-assemblers, where main language